-This 3 chambered device is a fantastic contraption for researchers studying socialization who require an apparatus in which variables may be altered to change the premises of the experiment.
+The 3-Chamber, Sociability Chamber is used to study socialization.
+This apparatus is designed to assess multiple variables that may be altered to change the premises of the experiment.
 The design permits socialization but disallows aggravated socialization so that auspicious and accurate data may be collected.
 Measurable factors include transitions between chambers, time spent in direct contact, and unique behavioral variables such as jumping and grooming.
 Accoutrements for this product include floor cues, stainless-steel grids or perforated stainless-steel, to forge an aversive stimulus, and removable doors to establish biased and unbiased conditioned place preference testing.

 - Total Cage Size: 40.5 cm x 60 cm x 22 cm (height)

 - Round Wire Cage: 10 (diameter) 20 (height)

 - Total Cage Size: 40.5 cm x 80 cm x 40 cm (height)

 - Round Wire Cage: 15 (diameter) 30 (height)

 $ 3200Per Month

 - Total Cage Size: 80cm x 120cm, 40cm height